illenko/growth.md/docs/ai-implementation-plan.md

 - Can be implemented later when users request it

 **Tasks**:
-- [ ] Create stub OpenAI client
+- [x] Create stub OpenAI client ✅
-- [ ] Return "not implemented" error
+- [x] Return "not implemented" error ✅
 - [ ] Document how to implement when needed

 ---